penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-oncallservices-oncallservice-properties-oncallperiodsinfo.md

 ## periods

-List of Periods that must have the service.
+List of Periods when the service must be set.

 `periods`